JBlaschke/PybindGPU/README.md

 The high-level interface is provided using the `GPUArray` object.
 It exposes the same functions as `numpy` or `PyCUDA` arrays:
 1. Automatic memory allocation/deallocation on the device
-2. Constructors that either take a buffer type, or array dimention (and data type)
+2. Constructors that either take a buffer type, or array dimension (and data type)
 3. `__getitem__(...)`: Allow indexing and slicing
 4. `.to_gpu()`: send data from the host to the device